ManjunathChet/rshell/README.md

 * Rshell does not have the up-arrow down-arrow macro for command retrieval.

+INPUT REDIRECTION/PIPING:

+* Rshell was designed to handle input redirection and piping, but only one part of redirection is funtional.

+* Only `<` is functional.
+The output redirection commands and piping do not work in this version.

+* For the input redirection to work, there must be a space between all arguments being passed in.
+For example: `cat<input.txt` will not work, it must be `cat < input.txt`

+* If there are multiple input redirectors specified, only the first one will be read in.

 LS:

 * `ls -l` does not support the OSX filetype recognition.